I just figured out how to do auto-punches, and it sort of saved my ass.

-to explain: when you’re recording, there’s this thing you can do called a punch-in. it doesn’t involve punching anyone, though it would be fun if it did. basically, where there’s a part of a performance you want to alter/re-record without having to redo the whole thing, you punch-in at a specific spot, fix whatever needs to be fixed, and then…you…PUNCH OUT. this is some pretty heavy, complicated stuff, people.
+See, when you’re recording, there’s this thing you can do called a punch-in.
+It doesn’t involve punching anyone, though it would be kind of funny if it did.
+When there’s part of a performance you want to record over without having to redo the whole thing, you set a track to record only during a very specific portion of the song, you punch in, you fix whatever needs to be fixed, and then you punch out, leaving the rest of the track intact.

-anyway. instead of using punch-ins, a lot of people will comp things, especially when it comes to vocals. you record a bunch of different takes, and then edit together your favourite pieces of each to create a conglomeration that becomes the final vocal performance—which isn’t actually a continuous performance at all, but many pieces of different performances pasted together. this is done all the time, by lots of people, from all musical walks of life. chances are most of the music you and i own and/or listen to is full of songs that feature little pieces of different vocal takes spliced together to make one smooth “performance”…unless it was recorded long ago, before the advent of things like pitch correction software, when you had to actually have some amount of talent in order to get a recording contract, and once you did, you wouldn’t just spend most of your time making music videos that were glorified phone sex commercials. yeah. those were the days. i wasn’t even a fetus then, but they sure were good times.
+Instead of using punch-ins, a lot of people will comp things, especially when it comes to vocal tracks.
+You record several takes.
+Then you edit together your favourite pieces of each one to create a composite that becomes the final vocal track.
+What you’re left with is not a continuous performance, but many pieces of different performances stitched together.
+This is done all the time by lots of people from all musical walks of life.
+Chances are most of the music you and I own and listen to is full of songs that feature little pieces of different vocal takes spliced together to make one smooth performance, unless it was recorded long ago, before the advent of things like digital recording and pitch correction software.

-punching in and out becomes more complicated when it comes to things like drums and piano. i have to walk a good ten feet or more from the mixer after hitting the record button to get to those instruments, so if i botch a drum fill or a piano part, it usually means having to re-record the whole performance from the beginning. i could probably rig something up with a foot pedal to operate as a start/stop button, but that still wouldn’t completely solve the problem. in most cases it isn’t a problem anyway…simply walk over to the mixer, start again, erase what i just did and hope the next pass is better. if after a few tries it just isn’t happening, the song is toast, and i eat it after spreading the appropriate amount of jam.
+I could probably rig something up with a foot pedal to operate as a start/stop button, but that still wouldn’t completely solve the problem.
+In most cases it isn’t a problem anyway.
+I walk over to the mixer, erase what I just did, and hope the next pass is better.
+If after a few tries it isn’t happening, I consider the song toast, and I eat it after spreading the appropriate amount of peanut butter.

-this isn’t a feature i’ll use often, because i don’t often work that way (i prefer performances that are continuous, warts and all), but it’s good to know i can do this sort of thing if and when it can save me some time and foul-mouthed ranting. so hooray for auto-punch. you is my friend.
+This isn’t a feature I’ll use too often, because like I said, I prefer to capture warts-and-all continuous performances.
+But it’s good to know I can do this sort of thing when it’s necessary, saving myself some time and foul-mouthed ranting.
+So hooray for you, auto-punch.
+You’s my friend.